Aldehyde: Oxidation

 The formyl group readily oxidizes to the corresponding carboxyl group (\sCOOH).
 The preferred oxidant in industry is oxygen or air.
 In the laboratory, popular oxidizing agents include potassium permanganate, nitric acid, chromium(VI) oxide, and chromic acid.
 The combination of manganese dioxide, cyanide, acetic acid and methanol will convert the aldehyde to a methyl ester.

 Another oxidation reaction is the basis of the silver-mirror test.
 In this test, an aldehyde is treated with Tollens' reagent, which is prepared by adding a drop of sodium hydroxide solution into silver nitrate solution to give a precipitate of silver(I) oxide, and then adding just enough dilute ammonia solution to redissolve the precipitate in aqueous ammonia to produce [Ag(NH3)2]+ complex.
 This reagent converts aldehydes to carboxylic acids without attacking carbon–carbon double bonds.
 The name silver-mirror test arises because this reaction produces a precipitate of silver, whose presence can be used to test for the presence of an aldehyde.

 A further oxidation reaction involves Fehling's reagent as a test.
 The Cu(2+) complex ions are reduced to a red-brick-coloured Cu2O precipitate.

+Aromatic aldehydes, such as benzaldehyde, do not give a positive Fehling's test, because they are not easily oxidized by mild oxidizing agents like Fehling's reagent.
+The benzene ring provides stability, while steric hindrance prevents the formation of the required hydrated anion intermediate.

 If the aldehyde cannot form an enolate (e.g., benzaldehyde), addition of strong base induces the Cannizzaro reaction.
 This reaction results in disproportionation, producing a mixture of alcohol and carboxylic acid.